kilian-group/phantom-reasoning/README.md

 PhantomWiki paper used 3\*3 evaluation splits on Huggingface at `"kilian-group/phantom-wiki-v1"`: `depth_20_size_{50,500,5000}_seed_{1,2,3}`.

+> \[!NOTE\]
-**NOTE**: For this project, we are using smaller universes, easy mode, no aggregation questions.
+> For this project, we are using smaller universes, easy mode, no aggregation questions.
-These are the easiest settings, due to small context length requirements for LLMs and easy questions, hence low GPU loads.
+> These are the easiest settings, due to small context length requirements for LLMs and easy questions,
+> hence low GPU loads.

 Concretely, we will use splits `depth_20_size_25_seed_*` created with `--easy-mode`.
 We reserve seeds 1 through 10 for evaluation.